 Services or expenses we determine are not dentally necessary or for which do not meet generally accepted standards of dental practice.
-This includes, but not limited to dental procedures that are considered strictly cosmetic in nature including charges for personalization or characterization of prosthetic appliances, precision attachments, precious metal bases and other specialized techniques.
+This includes, but is not limited to dental procedures that are considered strictly cosmetic in nature including charges for personalization or characterization of prosthetic appliances, precision attachments, precious metal bases and other specialized techniques.

-Except as provided under the Physician Preventive Benefits section of this booklet, dietary instructions.
+Except as may be otherwise expressly covered in this booklet, dietary instructions.